bml-research/data_analysis_bml/excel/excel_03_data_import_exercises.md

 - Are there missing data?
 Replace to NA.
 - Are column names present?
 If not, add them during loading in PowerQuery.
 You can take the column names from another file in the series.

+Load the files using PowerQuery and do not modify the csv files from within a text editor!

 ---